 When Rafael Kubelík recorded Beethoven’s Nine Symphonies for Deutsche Grammophon he conducted each one with a different orchestra.
 The Royal Concertgebouw Orchestra (which back then partnered him for a superb Symphony No.2) reverses that concept – this august ensemble is now the constant, as is the Amsterdam Concertgebouw building, with nine diverse maestros.

 Symphony No.1; David Zinman; 9 June 2010.
-A swift yet poised reading, always on the move, lightly tripping in the second movement, serenade-like, then a scampering third, and a fizzing Finale played with a precision.
+A swift yet poised reading, always on the move, lightly tripping in the second movement, serenade-like, then a scampering third, and a fizzing Finale played with precision.
 Plenty of woodwind and timpani detail throughout with none of the Zinman-added twiddly bits that compromised his Zurich Beethoven recordings as well as rather muddying the then-new Bärenreiter editions courtesy of Jonathan Del Mar.

 Symphony No.2; Leonard Bernstein; 8 March 1978.
 A richly moulded and tempo-articulate account, full of gravitas, as well as bite.
 Nothing glib (nooks and crannies explored), the RCO is at full strength, the first-movement coda is given a thrilling lift-off, and its Larghetto successor is conjured as a musing twelve-minute reverie of varied intensities.
 The Scherzo-like Menuetto really dances and the Finale scintillates, whiplash tempo, played with dexterity and warmth.